Luck (2022 film): Plot

-Following a disaster at the Penny depot which causes Gerry to learn about Sam's identity, Gerry uses a drone to retrieve the missing penny on Earth but the drone gets lost in the In-Between, a space between the Good and Bad Luck lands.
+Following a disaster at the Penny depot which causes Gerry to learn about Sam's identity, Gerry uses a drone to retrieve the missing penny on Earth.
+However, the drone gets lost in the In-Between, a space between the Good and Bad Luck lands.
 Sam and Bob go to the In-Between, which is managed by a unicorn named Jeff.
-Jeff manages a machine called the Bad Luck Apparat that keeps bad luck specks from sticking which feeds the Randomizer, another machine that sends both good and bad luck into Earth.
-Jeff tells the pair he found the penny and has returned it to the depot.
-Not deterred, Sam decides to visit the dragon in hopes to get another penny.
-The dragon, named Babe, shares a moment with Sam by telling her how better things would be everyone had good luck before giving her a new penny.
+Jeff manages the Bad Luck Apparat, a machine that keeps bad luck specks from sticking which feeds the Randomizer, another machine that sends both good and bad luck into Earth.
+Jeff reveals that he found the penny and has returned it to the depot.
+Undeterred, Sam decides to visit Babe, the dragon who manages the good luck, in hopes to get another penny.
+Babe tells Sam how better things would be if everyone had good luck before giving her a new penny.
 But Sam sacrifices her penny after Bob is caught for faking his travel penny to spare him from banishment.

-Still wanting to help Hazel, Sam and Bob decide to temporarily shut down the Bad Luck Apparat to prevent bad luck from going to the Randomizer and give Hazel the luck she needs to get adopted.
+Still wanting to help Hazel, Sam and Bob decide to temporarily shut down the Bad Luck Apparatus to prevent bad luck from going to the Randomizer and give Hazel the luck she needs to get adopted.
 However, the bad luck specks start to clog Jeff's machines and destroy the good luck and bad luck stones within the Randomizer, which itself brings bad luck to the Land of Luck and Earth.
-Seeing Hazel did not get adopted because of this, Sam sulks in remorse.
-Bob tells Sam that Hazel is the luckiest girl for having Sam at her side.
+Seeing Hazel did not get adopted because of this, learning that Bob is actually an unlucky English cat and having been found out as a human, Sam sulks in remorse.
+Bob apologizes and says that Hazel is the luckiest girl for having Sam at her side.
 Sam realizes things can be fixed because she remembers seeing some good luck in Bad Luck land while on her way to the In-Between.